ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-URDF-with-Robot-State-Publisher-cpp.rst

   from launch_ros.actions import Node

   def generate_launch_description():

+      # ''use_sim_time'' is used to  determine whether ros2 use simulation time provided by simulation environment (Gazebo).
       use_sim_time = LaunchConfiguration('use_sim_time', default='false')

       urdf_file_name = 'r2d2.urdf.xml'

+      # urdf is path of urdf_file_name file. we use define it as the follow due to the CMakeLists.txt file.
       urdf=os.path.join(
           get_package_share_directory('urdf_tutorial_cpp'),
           'urdf',
           urdf_file_name
       )

+      # open the whole urdf_file_name file and read it content to robot_desc
       with open(urdf, 'r') as infp:
           robot_desc = infp.read()